kholia/OSX-KVM/README.md

   Note: This same script works for all recent macOS versions.

 - Use the `Disk Utility` tool within the macOS installer to partition, and format the virtual disk attached to the macOS VM.
+Use `APFS` (the default) for modern macOS versions.

 - Go ahead, and install macOS 🙌

-- TIP: Using a non-APFS filesystem is recommended.

 - (OPTIONAL) Use this macOS VM disk with libvirt (virt-manager / virsh stuff).